mlennox/swapiexplorer/jest.md

 ## Jest

+NOTE: I gave up on Jest in the end because due to 'death by a thousand cuts' syndrome.
+It shouldn't be this hard to get properly working tests.

 I can't say I'm liking it much as I don't like Jasmine much and it uses Jasmine as a stepping-off point, I prefer AVA which sorta, kinda, mostly is based on TAP.

 I'll stick with it and learn it as it *is* the default and apparently *snapshots* are wonderful.